23 October 2018

 Good to know:

 Whether you reinstall your system or buy a new device, be sure to carry out all updates.
-It is a good idea to turn on automatic updating.
+It is a good idea to enable automatic updates.

 4. Make sure you back your work up regularly